cogentcore/cogent/README.md

 * add distribute to Align

-* svg render needs to use visibility flag from layers to not render stuff.
 * generic display: flag -- not same as setting visible -- all levels need to process that flag.